amida-tech/blue-button-json2json/README.md

 console.log(meds); // {aspirin: {id: 1}, claritin: {id: 2}, albuteral: {id: 3}}
 ```
 Here we added `external` to `actionKeys`.
-Note that for this simple `external` is assigned to an empty object but in general it can be anythinf including other templates.
+Note that for this simple example, `external` is assigned to an empty object but in general it can be anything including other templates.
 You can `run` the templates by `this.run(te, input)` where `te` is the value of `external` as demontrated above.

 ## License